 - Bring photo ID, if available.
 You will not be turned away if you do not have an ID.

-- At the clinic, will be given our HIPAA policy, a vaccine record card, and one of the following documents, based on the vaccine you will receive:
+- At the clinic, you will be given our HIPAA policy, a vaccine record card, and a Fact Sheet for Recipients and Caregivers.

 - You will be asked to wait 15 minutes after your vaccination to ensure no reaction.

-- Some individuals may be asked to stay 20-30 minutes based on medical history
+- Some individuals may be asked to stay 30 minutes based on medical history.

 - Vaccines provide another layer of protection, it is important to continue wearing a mask, avoid crowded places, maintain distance from others and wash your hands.